 - The person who taught you that laughter has the power to heal

-- The person who overlooked a mistake when you didn’t deserve it
+- The person who overlooked a mistake when you felt you should be chastised for it

 - The person who always had time for you